nithin-kumar/keyphrase_extractor/README.md

 --------
 The directory contain 4 files
 1) print.py : Python script for printing the key phrases and its containing document id
-2) data.json : Input data to the both python script
+2) data.json : Input data to python script
 3) sampleoutput.txt : keyphrases extrated from the data.json file
 4) Readme.txt
 Usage